Editor’s note: This article originally ran July 9, 2018, and was updated March 20, 2023

 Foods with high water content include:

-- Fruits and vegetables like watermelon, celery, tomatoes, melon and oranges
+- Fruits and vegetables such as watermelon, celery, tomatoes, melon and oranges

 - Popsicles (but watch the sugar)